Login

 The Profit First Method is a business mentality as much as it is an accounting method.
 It forces the business owner to prioritize profit.
 But wait—all business owners prioritize profit, right?

-In their heads, yes, business owners are focused on profit.
-But traditional accounting methods assign profit as an output of revenue minus expenses.
-It is a variable, dependent on how much the company sells versus how much it spends.
+In their heads, yes, business owners are focused on profit, but traditional accounting methods assign profit as an output of revenue minus expenses.
+In this light, profit is a variable, dependent on how much the company sells versus how much it spends.
 In a Profit First Method, profit is an input.
 In other words, the business gets paid a specific percentage no matter what.
 That means before expenses or other investments, profit is removed.
 The Profit First Method looks more like this:

 sales – profit = expenses